Definable regularity lemmas for NIP hypergraphs: Introduction

 \section{Introduction}

 Szemer\'edi's regularity lemma is a fundamental result in (hyper-)graph combinatorics with numerous applications in extremal combinatorics, number theory and computer science (see \cite{komlos1996szemeredi} for a survey).
-We recall it in a simplest form.
-By a graph $G=(V,E)$ we mean a set $G$ with a symmetric subset $E\subseteq V^2$.
-For $A,B\subseteq V$ we denote by $E(A,B)$ the set of edges beween $A$ and $B$, i.e. $E(A,B)=E\cap (A\ttimes B)$.
+We recall it in a simplified form.
+By a graph $G=(V,E)$ we mean a set $V$ with a symmetric subset $E\subseteq V^2$.
+For $A,B\subseteq V$ we denote by $E(A,B)$ the set of edges between $A$ and $B$, i.e. $E(A,B)=E\cap (A\ttimes B)$.
+Given $M \in \mathbb{N}$, we write $[M]$ to denote the set $\{1, 2, \ldots, M \}$.